Mounir-Ben-Romdhane/LibraryManagement-API.DotNetCore/README.md

 Title: Library Management System Backend

 Description:
-This repository hosts the backend code for the Library Management System Website.
+This repository hosts the server-side code for the Library Management System, a comprehensive platform for managing books, users, and orders.
-The backend is responsible for handling user authentication, JWT-based authorization, managing books and categories, user blocking, and fine calculations.
+The backend component handles data storage, user authentication, and a range of features such as user management, book management, and fine calculation.
-It serves as the core of the application, connecting to the database and providing APIs for the frontend.

 Key Features:

-- Authentication system allowing users to register and log in
+- User Authentication: Allows users to register, log in, and create accounts.
-- JWT authentication for secure user data storage in tokens
+- JWT Authentication: Secures user data with token-based storage.
-- Role-based authorization, distinguishing between admin and regular users
+- Role-Based Authorization: Implements role-based access control with distinct permissions for admin and regular users.
-- Management of books and categories by admin
+- Media Content Management: Supports book and category management, including insertion, deletion, and viewing.
+- Order Management: Enables users to order books, view their orders, and return books.
+- Fine Calculation: Calculates and displays fines for overdue books.
-- User blocking/unblocking and disabling/enabling by admin
+- User Management: Admins can manage users, including blocking/unblocking and enabling/disabling accounts.
-- Fine calculation to track overdue books
-- Real-time updates without the need for page refresh

 Getting Started:

-1. Clone this repository
+1. Clone this repository.
-2. Install the necessary dependencies
+2. Set up the necessary environment variables and configurations.
-3. Configure environment variables
-4. Set up a database
-5. Run the server
-6. For the frontend, visit Client-Side Repo to set up the UI
+3. Install required dependencies.
+4. Start the server.